chukiagosoftware/alpaca/README.md

-# alpaca A Quiet Place
+# alpaca

-A Go HTTP frontend with Postgres and sundry other cloud backends using RAG and LLMs to find a quiet place.
+A Go HTTP frontend with Postgres and other cloud databases, APIs and GPTs.

+## Current implemented

+Code from Platzi Advanced Go and Websockets Go courses Websockets Hub for single direction messaging
+Postgres Repository abstraction interface
+HTTP Gorilla Mux serverDocker

+## In progress

+Docker build and optimization
+db and repository transformation to Gorm

+## Deployed

+Deployed on Oracle Cloud server using Cloud Init with Docker